 Kamikōchi Information Center (上高地インフォメーションセンター)

-If you were running out of time to map out where in Kamikōchi to visit before you depart, Kamikōchi Information Center is the perfect place to sort everything out!
-The center provides all information about Kamikōchi, such as trekking or climbing, transportation, and accommodation.
+If you ran out of time mapping out where in Kamikochi to visit before you depart, Kamikochi Information Center is the perfect place to sort everything out!
+The center provides all information about Kamikochi, such as trekking or climbing, transportation, and accommodation.
 You can also find advice on the highlights of the season that you are in.

-If you are going to enter one of the hiking tracks in Kamikōchi, definitely drop by the Centre before you head off, as it provides critical information regarding the weather and whether there is anything you need to watch out for during the hike.
+If you are going to enter one of the mountain tracks in Kamikochi, definitely drop by the Center before you head off, as it provides critical information regarding the weather and whether there is anything you need to watch out for during the hike.

 The Information Center also has a small shop selling rain gear and emergency and survival products.

-Also, wheelchairs and baby carriers can be rented out for free without a reservation.
+Also, wheelchairs and baby carriers can be rented out for free without reservation.

-But if you need one of these two pieces of equipment, you will want to reach the Information Centre as early as possible because once they have all been rented out, you won’t get one until someone else returns one.
+But if you need one of these two pieces of equipment, you will want to reach out to the Information Center as early as possible because once they have all been rented out, you won’t be able to get one until someone else returns it.

 Lastly, there is a coin-operated shower room for those who need to refresh themselves.
-For example, a multi-purpose room (for breastfeeding) can also be found here.
+For example, a multi-purpose room (for breastfeeding) can also be found there.

 Kamikōchi Information Center’s Opening Hours and Access Information